Toufool/AutoSplit/README.md

 - Antivirus false positives.
 Please read <https://github.com/pyinstaller/pyinstaller/blob/develop/.github/ISSUE_TEMPLATE/antivirus.md>
 - The Perceptual Hash Comparison Method similarity may differ by 3.125% on ARM64. (this will be solved eventually, we have to use a fallback method for now)
 - Native ARM64 builds go completely untested.
 There may be unforseen issues.

+### Wine Limitations

+- Only the BitBlt Capture method is supported.
+Wine [does not support `CreateDirect3D11DeviceFromDXGIDevice`](https://bugs.winehq.org/show_bug.cgi?id=52487)
+- No Video Capture Device (ie Webcam, OBS Virtual Cam).
+Wine [does not support DirectShow Device Enumeration](https://gitlab.winehq.org/wine/wine/-/wikis/Hardware#restrictions:~:text=camera)
+- Only applications running within the **same wineserver instance** can be recorded.
+Which means that if you want to record a Steam Game for example, you would need to run AutoSplit through Steam (add it as a non-Steam game) using the same Proton version as the target game.
+  - In practice, at the time of writing this, you can't even run AutoSplit through Proton yet, as even its Experimental version is still on Wine 10.0, and AutoSplit [requires Wine 10.1+](https://gitlab.winehq.org/wine/wine/-/releases/wine-10.1#:~:text=crealf)

 ## Resources